islasola/mockdoc/apis/examples.md

       }'
 ```

-Delete a list of collections whose IDs are strings:
+- Delete a list of collections whose IDs are strings.

 ```shell
 curl --request POST \